readingcapital/readingcapital.github.io/volume-1/chapter-03-04-transition.md

 quality a claim to power on the results of someone else’s labour (even when I buy a pint for 3 quid, so not only for the capitalist).
 And as a claim to power there is no boundary in money itself.
 This determination/quality of money has to be appreciated on its own.
-Alice does not do that when she counters: Why, I can relate the quantity of money to my needs and I can thus say after this and that much money I have enough.
-Even if with this determination/quality of money it is not explained why a person who is after satisfaction of needs and desires, has the purpose to accumulate money without bounders, one has to characterise this means first on its own/for itself.
+Alice does not do that when she counters: I can relate the quantity of money to my needs and I can then say that the money I have is enough.
+Even if with this determination/quality of money it is not explained why a person who is after satisfaction of needs and desires has the purpose of accumulating money without bounds, one has to characterise this means first on its own/for itself.

 The worst-case scenario is undetermined: